precisionomics/PRESM/README.md

 For all file names, the file path must be specified if the file in question is not present in the current working directory.

 ### Contacts
-* Zhi Xiong, zxiong at stu dot edu dot cn
+* Chen Cao Xiong, chen.cao@ucalgary.ca
-* Quan Long, quan dot long at ucalgary dot ca
+* Quan Long, quan.long@ucalgary.ca

 ### Copyright License (MIT Open Source)
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: